New York City Medical Malpractice Attorneys Fighting For The Rights Of Victims For Over 20 Years

 In addition, New York law allows for medical malpractice lawsuits against nurses, dentists, medical technicians, physician’s assistants, anesthesiologists, physical therapists and pharmacists, amongst others.

-Can I Get Punitive Damages in a New York Medical Malpractice Case?
+Can I Get Punitive Damages in a Medical Malpractice Case?

 Unlike compensatory damages, which are intended to compensate the victim for losses, punitive damages are more akin to a fine, as they serve as a form of punishment to the defendant, while benefiting the plaintiff.

 Punitive damages are typically awarded in more extreme cases involving gross negligence, with reckless, wanton or malicious conduct.
 New York has a very high standard for punitive damages in medical malpractice cases.